OPEN-stereology/OPEN-stereology_manuscript/README.md

 ---

+## 🛡️ License

+This software is released under the [Polyform Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/), which permits use, modification, and distribution for **non-commercial purposes only**.

+Commercial use is prohibited without explicit permission.

+Documentation and tutorials are available under a [Creative Commons Attribution-NonCommercial 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

+---
 ## 📬 Contact

 Please open an Issue or reach out via the contact details in the manuscript if you have questions or would like to contribute.